-While visiting, I had checked out the Cobh Heritage Centre which I felt important to visit.
-Especially when it came to understanding the history of Ireland and its immigration.
-The Heritage Centre, which was built inside the old train station displays an emotionally filled exhibition brining life to Irish immigration, and stories of the ill-fated Titanic and Lusitania.
+While visiting I checked out the Cobh Heritage Centre, which I felt important to visit.
+Especially when it came to understanding the history of Ireland, and its immigration.
+The Heritage Centre, which was built inside the old train station displays an emotionally filled exhibition brining life to Irish immigration; and stories of the ill-fated Titanic and Lusitania.
 If you are planning to visit Cobh, take a half hour or so to visit the Centre.
 You will leave knowing the importance of this town beyond its aesthetics, which will make your visit more special.

 Seventeen year old Annie Moore (statue above) was the first Immigrant to pass inspection into Ellis Island, New York.
 Queenstown (Cobh), was her departure port along with her two brothers in December of 1892.
 This tiny seaside port sent off up to 2.5 million adults and children, who left Ireland in search of a new beginning.

 Visit to Cobh